patricktimmons/nprint.github.io/nprint_walk.md

 nprint -P test.pcap -W out.npt -p 20
 ```

-* Take nPrint file and reverse it into a PCAP
+* Take a nPrint file and reverse it into a PCAP

 ```
 nprint -N test.npt -W test.pcap